yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 	"./ending.png| Best gameplay change in decades (Pokémon Legends: Arceus)"
   >}}

-Kernel issues aside, various GPU changes were done by epicboy too.
+Moving on from kernel issues, epicboy implemented various GPU changes.

-[Reducing the amount of buffer allocations](https://github.com/yuzu-emu/yuzu/pull/7788) at the start rather than only at the end stopped the game from crashing in certain locations.
+He found that [reducing the amount of buffer allocations](https://github.com/yuzu-emu/yuzu/pull/7788) at the start, rather than only at the end, prevented the game from crashing in certain locations.

-Some Vulkan drivers, including Intel Windows ones, can’t process 64-bit atomic operations (operations that can run independently of any other processes). epicboy [adds support in yuzu for unsigned 2x32-bit atomic operations](https://github.com/yuzu-emu/yuzu/pull/7800) as that’s the fallback option such drivers use.
+Some Vulkan drivers, especially Intel Windows ones, can’t process 64-bit atomic operations (operations that can run independently of any other processes). epicboy [adds support in yuzu for unsigned 2x32-bit atomic operations](https://github.com/yuzu-emu/yuzu/pull/7800), as that’s the fallback option such drivers use.
-With this change, the game boots in Intel GPUs running Vulkan.
+With this change, the game boots with Intel GPUs running Vulkan.

-AMD had a longstanding issue with `Transform Feedback` on both their official Windows and Linux drivers, causing rendering issues in uncountable games.
+AMD had a longstanding issue with `Transform Feedback` in both their official Windows and Linux drivers, causing rendering issues in countless games.
 While this was recently solved in the Linux AMDVLK drivers, AMD Windows drivers still need to be told which `Execution Mode` will be in use next.

 [Explicitly stating to use Xfb](https://github.com/yuzu-emu/yuzu/pull/7799) `Execution Mode` before starting to use Transform Feedback solves all issues related to it on AMD Windows Vulkan drivers, not only benefiting `Pokémon Legends: Arceus`, but also games like `Xenoblade Chronicles 2`, `Xenoblade Chronicles Definitive Edition`, `Hellblade: Senua's Sacrifice`, `Donkey Kong Country: Tropical Freeze`, `POKKÉN TOURNAMENT DX`, and many many others.